PVC Membranes: Know these Before Installation

 1. Regular inspection of the PVC waterproofing membrane.

-2. Immediate repairs of any damage on the PVC waterproofing membrane
+2. Immediate repairs of any damage to the PVC waterproofing membrane

-3. Avoidance of using sharp objects on the PVC membrane.
+3. Avoid using sharp objects on the PVC membrane.

 4. Proper installation of the PVC waterproof membrane.

-5. Use of protective layers on the PVC membrane to protect it from chemicals and contamianents.
+5. Use of protective layers on the PVC membrane to protect it from chemicals and contaminants.

 6. Control the foot traffic on the PVC membrane.